top of page

 Section 5.7 Internal Audit

-1. An internal audit shall be completed by the Assistant Director and reported to the Executive Board by the thirtieth of June each year.
+1. An internal audit shall be completed by the Assistant Director and reported to the Executive Board by the 30th of June each year.

 Section 5.8 Non-Monetary Assets